buribongs/SQL-code-/README.md

 - Determine profit margin per product category
 - Determine Sales Performance by region - Geographical Analysis
 - Evaluate the efficiency or sales volume handled by each supervisor
 - Analyze sales trends over time

+## Data Analysis Process
+## Data Cleaning
+Showcasing:
+- Handling Nulls
+- Use of DISTINCT to check for duplicates.
+- Checking Data types for consistency
+- Use of REPLACE and CAST functions